acarril/cb-highered-brain/README.md

 ## REST API

+Automatically generated Swagger 2.0 models for the API are in <docs/swagger.json>

 The REST API supports the following resources:
 - GET - `/logs/`: gets a list of all interactions
 - POST - `/logs/`: creates a new interaction